trungtle/TLVulkanRenderer/README.md

 # TLVulkanRenderer
-A simple Vulkan-based renderer for my [master thesis](https://docs.google.com/document/d/1YOAv2D23j74bExjP2MCMmDOQPquy9ywhBTW-tgU2QXA/edit?usp=sharing) on real-time transparency.
+A simple Vulkan-based renderer for my [master thesis](https://docs.google.com/document/d/1YOAv2D23j74bExjP2MCMmDOQPquy9ywhBTW-tgU2QXA/edit?usp=sharing) on real-time transparency under the advise of [Patrick Cozzi](http://www.seas.upenn.edu/~pcozzi/).

-The renderer will be a rasterizer the implements [phenomenological transparency](http://graphics.cs.williams.edu/papers/TransparencyI3D16/McGuire2016Transparency.pdf) to demonstrate how the GPU could map well to this algorithm for real-time transparency.
+The renderer will be a rasterizer the implements [phenomenological transparency](http://graphics.cs.williams.edu/papers/TransparencyI3D16/McGuire2016Transparency.pdf) by [Morgan McGuire](http://cs.williams.edu/~morgan/) to demonstrate how the GPU could map well to this algorithm for real-time transparency.

-This project also documents my learning progress with Vulkan and GPU programming.
+This README also documents my learning progress with Vulkan and GPU programming.

 # Releases